Beach-Brews/devvit-community-survey/terms.md

 You are solely responsible for any content you submit, post, or provide through the App.
 All content must abide by Reddit's [Rules](https://redditinc.com/policies/reddit-rules) and [Public Content Policy](https://support.reddithelp.com/hc/en-us/articles/26410290525844-Public-Content-Policy).
 You represent that you have the rights to share such content and that it does not violate any third-party rights or applicable laws.

+**As a survey author, no personal information (real name, email, address, ID numbers, etc.) should be requested as a survey question.**

 ### 4. No Warranty

 THE APP IS PROVIDED **"AS IS"** AND **"AS AVAILABLE"** WITHOUT ANY WARRANTIES OF ANY KIND, WHETHER EXPRESS OR IMPLIED.
 WITHOUT LIMITING THE FOREGOING, WE SPECIFICALLY DISCLAIM ANY IMPLIED WARRANTIES OF **MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, NON-INFRINGEMENT**, AND ANY WARRANTIES ARISING FROM COURSE OF DEALING OR USAGE OF TRADE.

 WE DO NOT WARRANT THAT: